ryansheehy0/Cheat_Sheets/nodejs.md

 ### Process
 `process.platform` get what platform the node is running on like linux.

 `process.env.NAME` get the environment variable called NAME

+`server.address().port` gets the current port the server is running on.

 #### Arguments from the Terminal
 process.argv is an array that contains the command-line arguments.